Slope Stability Analysis, Design, and Repair Services

 An undrained slope stability analysis is performed using:

 An "implicit assumption" of the Limit Equilibrium Method of Slope Stability Analyses is that the soils exhibit plastic (ductile) stress-strain behavior (some may consider it as an intrinsic deficiency of this method).

 Progressive failure is a strong possibility in the case of excavated slopes in overconsolidated clays and shales, particularly stiff-fissured clays and shales.
 These materials have brittle stress-strain characteristics, and they contain high horizontal stresses, often higher than the vertical pressure.

 When an excavation is made in stiff fissured clay or shale, the excavated slope rebounds horizontally; shear stresses are very high at the toe of the slope, and there is a tendency for failure to begin at the toe and progress back beneath the crest.
 With time, the slope would continue to rebound into the cut, due to a delayed response to the unloading from the excavation, and possibly also due to swelling of the clay as its water content increases following the reduction in stress.

 Progressively, through this process, failure would spread around the slip surface, without ever mobilizing the peak shear strength simultaneously at all points along the slip surface.

-Because progressive failure can occur for soils with brittle stress-strain characteristics, peak strengths shall not be used for these soils in limit equilibrium analyses; using peak strengths for brittle soils in slope stability analysis can lead to inaccurate and unconservative assessment of stability.
+Because progressive failure can occur for soils with brittle stress-strain characteristics, peak strengths shall not be used for these soils in limit equilibrium analyses; using peak strengths for brittle soils in slope stability analysis can lead to an inaccurate and unconservative assessment of the slope stability.

 Experience with slopes in overconsolidated clays, particularly fissured clays, has shown that "fully softened strengths" are appropriate for these materials in cases where slickensides have not developed, and "residual strengths" are appropriate in cases where slickensides have developed.